EdikGoose/WEndex-Taxi/README.md

 * Drivers
 * Passengers

-__Drivers have car.
+__Drivers have cars.
 Cars can be one of the four types:__
 * Economy
 * Comfort.
 It has bottles of water
 * Comfort plus
 * Business

-Users can make an order, which creates based on **start location, end location and type of needed car.**
+Users can make an order, which creates based on **start location, end location and type of needed cars.**
 Users can reject the order, if they do not like it.

 The system considering time of trip, i.e. driver cannot take the order,